 Like most things in life, diamond value is also driven by the forces of supply and demand.
-As opposed to gold for example, diamonds don’t have single source that define their value.
+As opposed to gold, for example, diamonds don’t have a single source that defines their value.
 Prices may vary depending on who you ask.
 Some benchmarks are being used these days such as the Rapaport pricing sheet.
 This is not the actual value of a diamond, but more of a guideline as to the range diamond traders would accept.

 At the end of the day, the value of a diamond is set by the person who makes the offer.
 Therefore it is highly recommended to approach as many potential buyers as you can, ultimately assuring you get the highest possible price the market can offer.
 There are few reliable services out there that aggregate buyers of diamonds and jewelry, Worthy.com is one of them.

-One thing to keep in mind, is that the value of the diamond purchased at retail is by no means the value you are likely to get when you resell it.
+One thing to keep in mind is that the value of the diamond purchased at retail is by no means the value you are likely to get when you resell it.
 A fairly significant drop is to be expected, sometimes as low as 20%-30% of the retail price.
 Why?
-There are two main reasons for that.
+There are two main reasons for this.
 The first one is the overhead incurred in getting the diamond from the mine, through polishing, to the jeweler and marketing costs.
-The second would be the high profit margins the jeweler sets for himself and all the others in the “food chain”.
-All of these combined push the value of a diamond way above its actual market traded value.
+The second would be the high-profit margins the jeweler sets for himself and all the others in the “food chain”.
+All of these combined pushes the value of a diamond way above its actual market traded value.